Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

   --critical CRIT       CRIT threshold for disk bandwidth saturation as a
                         percentage of the observed maximum, measured over the last `--count` runs.
+Default: >= 90 --include-unmounted   Also monitor block devices that have no mounted filesystem (Linux only).
+By default only block devices with a mounted filesystem are monitored.
+Enable this to include raw, unmounted devices such as multipath SAN volumes or disks used directly by a database or storage layer.
+Combine with `--match`, otherwise every unmounted device shows up.
+Pseudo devices (loop, ram, zram, floppy, optical) are always excluded.
+Default:
+                        False
-Default: >= 90 --iowait-critical IOWAIT_CRIT
+  --iowait-critical IOWAIT_CRIT
                         CRIT threshold for iowait, in percent of a single CPU core (Linux only).
 100 means the equivalent of one